jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

 With 3mm alu bed has about a 2mm detection distance.
 So PEI sheet must be very thin

 # Mechanical Placement
+1. Double paper over and place under extruder
-1. Lower extruder till it is almost touching bed ~.5 - 1mm
+1. Lower extruder till it touches paper
 2. Use paper to figure out max trigger distance
 3. Remove a couple of slips of paper and faster there